Life Satisfaction

 Happiness or subjective well-being can be measured in terms of life satisfaction, the presence of positive experiences and feelings, and the absence of negative experiences and feelings.
 Such measures, while subjective, are a useful complement to objective data to compare the quality of life across countries.

 Life satisfaction measures how people evaluate their life as a whole rather than their current feelings.
-It captures a reflective assessment of which life circumstances and conditions are important for subjective well-being.
-When asked to rate their general satisfaction with life on a scale from 0 to 10, Dutch people gave it a 7.5 grade, higher than the OECD average of 6.6.
+When asked to rate their general satisfaction with life on a scale from 0 to 10, Mexicans on average gave it a 6 grade, below the OECD average of 6.7.

 Indicators